What are SQL Server Big Data Clusters?

 |Node||A node runs containerized applications.
 It can be either a physical machine or a virtual machine.
 A Kubernetes cluster can contain a mixture of physical machine and virtual machine nodes.|

 |Pod||A pod is the atomic deployment unit of Kubernetes.
 A pod is a logical group of one or more containers-and associated resources-needed to run an application.
 Each pod runs on a node; a node can run one or more pods.
 The Kubernetes master automatically assigns pods to nodes in the cluster.|

 In SQL Server Big Data Clusters, Kubernetes is responsible for the state of the SQL Server Big Data Clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.

 Big data clusters architecture

-The compute plane provides computational resources to the cluster.
+The compute pool provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
-The pods in the compute plane are divided into compute pools for specific processing tasks.
-A compute pool can act as a PolyBase scale-out group for distributed queries over different data sources-such as HDFS, Oracle, MongoDB, or Teradata.
+The pods in the compute pool are divided into SQL Compute instances for specific processing tasks.